This post was most recently updated on April 26th, 2020

 Oregano is one of the most powerful natural antibiotics ever studied and has been found to be superior to many of the currently used antibiotics.
 Oregano oil is more potent than the fresh or dried herb, but in any form, it’s hard to deny the antibiotic power of oregano.

-You can add a few drops of the oil several times per day to a sick chicken feed.
+You can add a few drops of the oil several times per day to a sick chicken feed or alternatively add 2-3 drops to their water every day while they are unwell.

-Prevention is much better than cure, so you can offer the fresh herbs to them as a preventative measure on an ongoing basis.
+Prevention is much better than cure, so you can offer fresh oregano (or even dried oregano) to them as a preventative measure on an ongoing basis.

 Cinnamon is another spice that has been shown to have great antibiotic properties.
 You can add some of this to their feed a few times per week to help prevent infections.